Kotlin/kotlin-by-example/README.md

 How to use different attributes on runnable examples see [Kotlin Playground documentation](https://github.com/JetBrains/kotlin-playground/blob/master/README.md).

+### Guidelines

+1. Try and keep text to a minimum.
+Remember, this site is not trying to replace documentation nor necessarily describe all edge cases or dive into details.
+Rule of thumb should be a single paragraph introducing the example.
+Rest should be line annotations.
+2. Use 4 spaces for tabs.
+3. Make sure examples compile and also have some output when they run.

 ### How to contribute

 1. Fork & clone our repository.